 The FDIC is an independent federal agency that insures deposits, up to prescribed statutory limits, of federally insured banks and savings institutions and safeguards the safety and soundness of the banking and savings industries.
 The FDIC insures our customer deposits through the DIF up to prescribed limits for each depositor.
 As a general matter, the maximum deposit insurance amount is \$250,000 per depositor, per FDIC-insured bank, per ownership category.
-The amount of FDIC assessments paid by each DIF member institution is based on its relative risk of default as measured by regulatory capital ratios and other supervisory factors.
+The amount of FDIC assessments paid by each DIF member institution is based on its relative risk of default as measured by FDIC modeling based on regulatory capital and other financial ratios as well as supervisory factors.
 The FDIC may terminate a depository institution's deposit insurance upon a finding that the institution's financial condition is unsafe or unsound or that the institution has engaged in unsafe or unsound practices that pose a risk to the DIF or that may prejudice the interest of the bank's depositors.
 The termination of deposit insurance for a bank would also result in the revocation of the bank's charter by the DBO.